No two university journeys are the same.

 Working alone on your assignments made me feel like I was writing a thesis all-year round.
 I think it depends very much on the preferences of the person how this is perceived.
 Some really enjoyed it, for me it was challenging.
-Alex Schwinges, MSc Genomic Medicine
+Alexander Schwinges, MSc Genomic Medicine

 Being part-time, time management has been difficult and balancing working full-time and study but it is definitely not impossible!
 Priya Reehal, MSc Cardiovascular and Respiratory Healthcare

 The time management of revision and social life.
 Davina Sadyakeethy, MSc Medical Ultrasound

 The most challenging part was undeniably the six month long research project which in the end turned out fabulous.
 Emmanuel Okwelogu, MSc Genes, Drugs and Stem Cells

 I'm off to Manchester to start a PhD at the University of Manchester, studying graphene nanomedicine in cancer diagnostics and therapy.
 Emmanuel Okwelogu, MSc Genes, Drugs and Stem Cells

 Taking advantage of the extra opportunities, and the networking gained through my MSc served as great preparation for the next step in my academic journey, a PhD.
 And yes, I will be staying at Imperial for the next few years, exciting times!
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare

 I will be staying in London and have been offered a job for a private healthcare clinic where I will be utilising the skills that I learnt during my masters.
 Davina Sadyakeethy, MSc Medical Ultrasound